 - 1/2 teaspoon garlic powder

 - Spread the carrot slices on paper towels to remove excess water.
-Transfer to a large bowl and toss with the olive oil, salt, pepper and garlic powder.
+Transfer them to a large bowl and toss with olive oil, salt, pepper, and garlic powder.

-- Spread the carrot slices in one layer on the prepared baking sheet.
-Bake 30 minutes, shaking the pan midway through baking, until browned and crispy.
+- Spread the carrot slices in one layer on the prepared baking sheets.
+Bake until browned and crispy, about 20 minutes.

-- If the carrots are not evenly sliced and some slices are still not crispy, remove the crispy ones to a plate and continue baking for 5-10 minutes longer, to crisp up the thicker slices.
+- If the carrots are not evenly sliced and some slices are still not crispy, remove the crispy ones to a plate and continue baking for about 5 more minutes to crisp up the thicker slices.
 Watch them closely to make sure they don’t burn.